-Timewarp - allows you to view a pages state at a particular point in time.
+Timewarp - lets you view a pages state at a particular point in time.

 Live Copy Status - allows a quick overview of the live copy status and which components are/are not inherited.

-Preview - used to view the page as it will be shown on the publish environment; or to navigate using links in the content.
+Preview - used to view the page as it is shown on the publish environment; or to navigate using links in the content.

 Annotate - used to add or view annotations on the page.

-You can access these using the icons in the top right corner.
-The actual icon will change to reflect the mode you are currently using:
+You can access these using the icons in the top-right corner.
+The actual icon changes to reflect the mode you are currently using:

-Ctrl-Shift-M) to toggle between Preview and the currently selected mode (e.g. Edit, Layout, etc).
+Ctrl-Shift-M) to toggle between Preview and the currently selected mode (for example, Edit, and Layout).

 Often when authoring it is necessary to select another resource such as when defining a link to another page or resource or selecting an image.
 To easily select a path, path fields offer auto-complete and the path browser allows for more robust selection.

-Path fields have auto-complete and look-ahead funtionality now to make locating a resource easier.
+Path fields have auto-complete and look-ahead functionality now to make locating a resource easier.

 Clicking the Open Selection Dialog button in the path field opens the path browser dialog to allow for more detailed selection options.

-Alternatively you can start typing in the path field and AEM will offer matching paths as you type.
+Alternatively, you can start typing in the path field and AEM offers matching paths as you type.